jwodder/pyrepo/README.rst

 -P, --private           Make the new repository private.
 This option cannot be
                         set via the configuration file.

---repo-name <name>      The name of the new repository; defaults to the
+--repo-name NAME        The name of the new repository; defaults to the
                         repository name used in the project's URL.
 This option cannot be set via the configuration file.